-Special adaptations being made for online learning
+Special adaptations when/if using online learning

-- You will benefit from attending an online class if you are fully awake and present.
+- I expect most classes will be in-person.
+However, if I am sick, some of you are sick, weather conditions are terrible, etc., we may conduct class via Zoom.
+Check your email before coming to class in case we switch to Zoom at the last minute. - I will usually hold my office hours and individual appointments via Zoom.
+If you want a face-to-face meeting, we can arrange that.
+If I need to be on campus anyway we can meet either in-person or via Zoom. - You will benefit from attending an online class if you are fully awake and present.
 Please do whatever is necessary for you to get to that state. - I expect you to keep your camera on most of the time it helps me if I can see you and I think it will help you to concentrate better.
 If that creates problems for you please let me know.
 You can use a Zoom background if you don't want people to see how messy your place is! - Please use your full name when Zooming.
 It is fine to use your preferred first name, e.g. "Beth" instead of "Elizabeth." - I suggest you tell Zoom to use a nice (not weird or unprofessional) picture of yourself.
 This is what people see when your video is muted.
-You can set this up in your Zoom profile. - I will often cold-call on people.
+You can set this up in your Zoom profile. - I will often cold-call on people (both in online and in-person classes).
 I am not trying to embarrass anyone it is fine to say you do not know but low-stakes cold calling can be a good way to keep students involved and paying attention.
-Some of my undergraduate students said they did not like cold-calling at first but then found that it was very helpful for staying focused.
+Some of my undergraduate students said they did not like cold-calling at first but then found that it was very helpful for staying focused. - Some material may be presented asynchronously, e.g. instead of having a regular class you will be asked to watch or read something on your own.

-- Some material may be presented asynchronously, e.g. instead of having a regular class you will be asked to watch or read something on your own. - It will be nice if you can Zoom from a place where you are not required to wear a mask, e.g. your apartment.
+- It will be nice if you can Zoom from a place where you are not required to wear a mask, e.g. your apartment.
 But, you are required to comply with University rules wherever you are Zooming from. - I do NOT intend to record most sessions.
 I want people to feel free to share their thoughts.
 Since class is online, you should be able to make most classes even if you are sick or quarantined.
-If this policy creates problems for you for some reason, let me know why and we will see if we can work something out. - You may not be seeing me in person, but Zoom is great for one-on-one meetings.
+If this policy creates problems for you for some reason, let me know why and we will see if we can work something out. - You may not always be seeing me in person, but Zoom is great for one-on-one meetings.
 Screen-sharing especially is really great when talking about statistics.
 If you want to meet with me, send me a list of good times (including possibly nights or weekends) and we should be able to work out a mutually agreeably time.